jenrye06/Blackjack/README.md

 # Blackjack
-Simulated game of text blackjack
+Simulated game of text blackjack.
+Click run and have fun!